ninja-con-gafas/watchdog/README.md

    6.1.
 Generic Mode

-   Use the [`setup-linux-host.sh`](target/setup-linux-host.sh) script to configure a standard Linux host with SSH-based remote shutdown support.
+   Use the applicable [`targer script`](target/) to configure a Linux host with SSH-based remote shutdown support.

    - Transfer the setup script to the target machine.
    - Execute the script as root.